ebp-nor/workshop-2024/day1_genome_assembly/00_introduction.md

 wget ftp://ftp.sra.ebi.ac.uk/vol1/fastq/ERR605/001/ERR6054981/ERR6054981_2.fastq.gz
 wget ftp://ftp.sra.ebi.ac.uk/vol1/fastq/ERR654/000/ERR6548410/ERR6548410.fastq.gz
 ```
-We have also uploaded [subsampled reads at Zenodo](https://doi.org/10.5281/zenodo.10867805) so that you can play around with this at your leisure.
+We have also uploaded [subsampled reads at Zenodo](https://doi.org/10.5281/zenodo.10867805) so that you can play around with this on your own.

 ## Why do we use a combination of HiFi and Hi-C reads?

 HiFi sequencing creates highly accurate circularized consensus reads.
 How are these reads generated?
 By ligating hairpin adapters, the DNA fragment that is being sequenced becomes a circle.
 This means that the sequencing machine can do multiple passes over the same DNA sequence, to weed out any misread nucleotides.
-This is how HiFi reads can relatively long, while remaining over 99.9% accurate.
+This is how HiFi reads can be relatively long, while remaining over 99.9% accurate.

 Hi-C sequencing is done to capture how the chromatin is folded within the cell nucleus.
 By ligating the folded DNA strands, we can capture which loci are found in close proximity, and thus which parts of the DNA are found within the same chromosomes.

-When combining these two, we can create haplotype resolved assemblies, meaning we can separate reads by maternal and paternal origin, without having access to parental data.
-In diploid, or polyploid organisms, this adds another level of information, and creates more accurate assemblies than a primary and alternate assembly would.
+When combining both technologies, we can create haplotype resolved assemblies, meaning we can separate reads by maternal and paternal origin, without having access to parental data.
+In diploid (or polyploid) organisms this allows better separation of haplotypes and creates more accurate assemblies than a primary and alternate assembly created from only long-read sequencing data.

-Testing, by us, but also earlier by Darwin Tree of Life and Vertebrate Genomes Project, among others, has shown that the combination of HiFi and Hi-C, in appropriate coverages, usually generates assemblies that fulfill the Earth Biogenome Project's criteria for [assembly standards](https://www.earthbiogenome.org/assembly-standards).
-Here we use [hifiasm](https://github.com/chhylp123/hifiasm) as the tool to manage this.
-Hifiasm has [been designed](https://doi.org/10.1038/s41587-022-01261-x) to take advantage of the combination of Hi-C and HiFi.
+Experience and testing (by various genome projects such as Darwin Tree of Life, Vertebrate Project, and the Earth Biogenome Project Norway) has shown that the combination of HiFi and Hi-C, both using appropriate coverages, usually generates assemblies that fulfill the Earth Biogenome Project's criteria for [assembly standards](https://www.earthbiogenome.org/assembly-standards).
+Here we use [hifiasm](https://github.com/chhylp123/hifiasm) as the main tool to manage this.
+Hifiasm has [been designed](https://doi.org/10.1038/s41587-022-01261-x) to take advantage of the combination of Hi-C and HiFi reads.
 There are other ways to get to these standards, for instance by using combinations of Oxford Nanopore Technologies sequencing data (Pore-C, Duplex and Simplex).
 A [preprint](https://www.biorxiv.org/content/10.1101/2024.03.15.585294v1) from 17th March 2024 outlines how to do this.
-The next step would be to benchmark these two approaches in multiple aspects, such as cost, CPU hours, and accuracy, to figure out which is preferable under which conditions.
+The next step would be to benchmark these two approaches in multiple aspects such as material and computational cost and time, and assembly accuracy and quality to figure out which method is preferable under which conditions.

-For a up-to-date general overview of the status of genome assembly today, [this paper](https://arxiv.org/abs/2308.07877) by Heng Li and Richard Durbin (two legends in the field), is essential reading.
+For an up-to-date general overview of the status of genome assembly today (2024), [this paper](https://arxiv.org/abs/2308.07877) by Heng Li and Richard Durbin (two legends in the field) is essential reading.

 ## Package management

-Administrating the different programs that are needed in project can be a hassle.
-We like conda/mamba, especially [miniforge](https://github.com/conda-forge/miniforge), and have set up different environments we will use for the different analyses.
+Administrating and installing the different programs that are needed in a project can be a hassle.
+We like conda/mamba to deal with software installation and dependencay manageing, especially [miniforge](https://github.com/conda-forge/miniforge), and have set up different environments we will use for the different analyses.
 [Bioconda](https://bioconda.github.io) contain a lot of different packages that are relevant for us, and genomics and bioinformatics in general.

-To load conda, do this:
+To load the conda installation that we have provided for the workshop, run the following line:

 ```
 eval "$(/cluster/projects/nn9984k/miniforge3/bin/conda shell.bash hook)"
 ```

-There are some of the different programs that are not available through conda.
+Some of the programs we will be using are not available through conda.
 For most of these we use [Singularity containers](https://docs.sylabs.io/guides/3.5/user-guide/introduction.html).

-We mostly set up scripts and arranged data so it is ready to run, but ask you to modify them in some cases.
+For the live workshop, we have set up most scripts and arranged data so it is ready to run, but we ask you to modify them in some cases.
 We have backups of everything, but please be careful so you don't delete something you shouldn't.

 ## Infrastructure

 For the different analyses we are doing, we will use [Saga](https://documentation.sigma2.no/hpc_machines/saga.html).
 Everything should be set up properly by now.
 The project we have at Saga is called nn9984k, and the working folder is `/cluster/projects/nn9984k`.
-You should set up and do stuff in `/cluster/projects/nn9984k/work/$USERNAME`, but we'll come back to that in the next subject.
+You should set up and do stuff in `/cluster/projects/nn9984k/work/$USERNAME`, but we'll come back to that in the next section.

 On Saga we will submit jobs/analyses as job scripts.
 This is for a system called SLURM.
 Basically, this is instructions to the system for what kind of analysis we are running, or more concretely, how much memory and computing power we need.
+SLURM manages all the submitted jobs from all users and assigns them to the computing nodes for execution.

 A generic job script might look like this (copied from [Saga](https://documentation.sigma2.no/hpc_machines/saga.html)):
 ```